 Morpeth Flood Action Group is more than just about the flood defences.
 We look to address all aspects of flooding and tackle them for the benefit of the whole community.
 To be able to do this we need the help of all the residents in Morpeth, if you know of any flood problems or just need advice please contact us

 On the 5th and 6th of September 2008 Morpeth found itself at the centre of the most intensive rainfall in living memory.
 There was extensive flooding throughout the town centre, where over 950 properties, including dozens of businesses, were directly affected.
 It is estimated that a further 90 properties throughout the borough were seriously affected.
 Iconic buildings such as the Chantry and St George’s Church suffered considerable damage, as did landmark shops.
 The Riverside Leisure Centre, the town’s main library, the emergency ambulance station and the doctor’s surgery and health centre in Gashouse Lane were all inundated and had to close.
 The flood was a truly devastating event.

 Extent of flooding at 5pm 6th September 2008

 Artist’s impression of the dam at Mitford - source EA

-We are conducting a flood insurance survey.
-We have done a leaflet drop in the areas of Morpeth that we want information from.
-Collection of completed questionnares will take place on 31st May & 1st June.
-Alternatively it can be completed online by clicking the link below
+We conducted a flood insurance survey.
+We did a leaflet drop in the areas of Morpeth that we want information from.
+Collection of completed questionnaires took place on 31st May & 1st June.
+To view the online survey click the link below